55 Shocking Sales Statistics That'll Change the Way You Sell in 2023

 43. 63% of purchases have more than four people involved—vs. just 47% in 2017 — and they can include different buyer roles—champions, influencers, decision makers, users, or ratifiers—from multiple departments. - Forrester’s 2021 B2B Buying Study

 When you're closing large deals, it's important to build an army of internal champions.
 One of the most common mistakes we've seen sales teams make when it comes to selling to large organizations is that they assumed getting a "yes" from the decision maker is enough.

-48. Closing a deal now involves 10 more buying interactions than ever before.
-Although the number of buying interactions has been increasing slightly every two years (e.g., from 16 to 17 between 2017 and 2019), the number of buying interactions during the pandemic jumped from 17 to 27. - Forrester’s 2021 B2B Buying Study
+44. Although the number of buying interactions increases slightly every year (e.g., from 16 to 17 between 2017 and 2019), the number of buying interactions during the pandemic jumped from 17 to 27. - Forrester’s 2021 B2B Buying Study

 As a sales rep, it's your responsibility to move the conversation forward.
 Check out our free book The Follow-Up Formula to learn how to master the sales follow-up.

-49. 85% of sellers say they lost or delayed at least one deal in the past year, because a key client stakeholder had changed jobs. - LinkedIn State of Sales Report 2021
+45. 85% of sellers say they lost or delayed at least one deal in the past year, because a key client stakeholder changed jobs. - LinkedIn State of Sales Report 2021

-We've been there ourselves—years before launching Close, Steli was selling his online education platform to Oracle.
-Our team spent nine month on a deal, a senior VP, Director, and managers at different levels were involved—and then, just a few weeks before signing the deal, the SVP left and took with him an entire flock of employees—including everyone we were in contact with.
-We were left empty handed and heartbroken.
+We've been there ourselves—before launching Close, Steli was selling his online education platform to Oracle.
+Our team spent nine months on a deal.
+A Senior VP, Director, and multiple managers at different levels were involved.
+Then, just a few weeks before signing the deal, the SVP left and took with him an entire flock of employees, including everyone we were in contact with.
+We were left with nothing.